Difference between primary and secondary sources

 Primary, Secondary and Tertiary Literature in the Sciences - Primary ...

 As with primary sources, secondary sources have their own set of pros and cons., literary criticism).Primary and secondary pollutants are two groups of air polluting substances differing mainly by their sources of emission or generation.These different sources are classified into two groups – primary sources and secondary sources, both of which help you strengthen your research.Instead, they provide information that has been analyzed or interpreted in some way.Secondary sources could be a compilation of information from different primary sources.Difference between Primary and Secondary Sources Critical examination of positive and negatives of Primary and Secondary sources .
+Secondary sources include reviews and interpretations of primary sources.
 Some of the main advantages include: Convenience: secondary sources are often easier to .
-How to identify.